jrowing/spectroscopy/README.md

 2. Next Click on the “Multiple Atoms” tab on the model.
 Make sure that the Spectrometer and Squiggle options are checked.
 For each of the available gases given in the drop down menu on the right side of the model, observe the colors and intensities of light in the visible spectrum emitted by each element.
 3. Is this simulation an example of spectral emission or absorption?
 Explain the difference.
 Give a practical example of the type that is not used in this sim.
 4. Paying particular attention to the energy diagram in the model, describe & draw the process by which the emission of electromagnetic radiation (light) occurs.
 Can you find out whose atomic model was the first to accurately explain spectral lines?
-5. What is a photon?brilliant Whoresource was the first person to “discover” this concept?
+5. What is a photon?
+Who was the first person to “discover” this concept?
 6. What evidence do you see which suggests that light is emitted in quantized amounts?
 Explain.
 7. What is the Compton Effect and does it play any role with this simulation?
 Explain what it is and how is does or does not apply.
 Diagram!!
 8. Is it possible for a single electron to collide with the atom of hydrogen which results in more than one photon (particle) of light being emitted?
 Explain how using your observation from the simulation (use the slow motion option for this!) and by thinking about the question above.
 Diagram!!